Florida Quick Divorce

 Courts are Overwhelmed

 So many people, so little time.
 The Florida family court found themselves in the position to find ways to alleviate the court system burden.
-Another problem they faced is the reality that many people could not afford Florida divorce attorneys.
+Another problem they faced is the reality that many people could not afford to get legal assistance in Florida.
 This problem compounded with people trying to file for divorce without a lawyer brought issues with their filings not been complete.
 Paperwork incorrectly filled out, not properly signed and steps not taken by pro-se filers littered the court system with issues and pending cases.

 What the Florida Court System Did